AdobeDocs/campaign-classic.en/help/configuration/using/target-mapping.md

 The target mapping creation wizard will help you create all schemas required to use your custom table.

-## Creating and configuring schemas linked to the custom table {#creating-and-configuring-schemas-linked-to-the-custom-table}
+## Create and configure schemas linked to the custom table {#creating-and-configuring-schemas-linked-to-the-custom-table}

 Before you create a target mapping, several configurations are necessary in order for Adobe Campaign to operate with a new recipient data schema.